-Your dog should know how to lie down on command before you teach him to go to his place.
+Your dog should know how to lie down on command before you teach it to go to its place.
 Spend several training sessions working on down.
 Once your dog can reliably lie down on command, you're ready to move on to the place command.

 Choose a Command

 Decide on a command word to use.
 Using one word tends to work best.
 "Place" is frequently used, but "bed" or "mat" work fine, too.

 Lure Your Dog

 Start off by standing close to the bed or mat that will serve as your dog's place.
 Give the command "place," and then use a treat to lure the dog onto its spot.
 As soon as all four feet are on the mat, praise your dog or click the clicker and give it a treat.
 Repeat this several times.
 Most dogs will go to the bed or mat on command after a few short training sessions.

 Add the Down